SNodeC/snode.c/docs/logging/root-semantic-cli-integration-report.md

 ## Double-gate issue and resolution

 Before this PR, `Logger::emitSemantic(...)` first asked `LogManager::shouldEmit(record)` and then mapped the semantic level back to a legacy numeric level for `Logger::shouldLog(...)`.
-That double-gated semantic records and prevented a command like `--log-level info --log-component-level core.mux=debug` from emitting debug records for `core.mux`.
+That double-gated semantic records and prevented a command like `--log-level=info --log-component-level=core.mux=debug` from emitting debug records for `core.mux`.
 This PR removes the legacy numeric gate from semantic emission after `LogManager` accepts a record.
 Semantic output is now filtered by `LogManager`; legacy macro output remains filtered by `Logger`.

 ## Policy precedence